 Inclusion of this measure supports the new palliative care benefit for SFHP members and is supported by alignment with external healthcare entities, including the Department of Managed Health Care regulations.

-- Self-reported by participant. - Upon request, SFHP will provide participant with a list of their assigned SFHP members diagnosed with COPD or CHF.
+• Upon request, SFHP will provide participant with a list of their assigned SFHP members diagnosed with COPD or CHF.

 Resources

 See PIP website for resources for COPD and CHF diagnosis codes and DHCS Palliative Care Eligibility Criteria.